 It was during this time I began to take a special interest in actions of kindness as producing an energetic exchange between people.
-This was due to my exposure to the Star Teachings, ancient teachings held by North American peoples and recently shared with the “western world.”
-Their profound effect on my life and my work was immediately reflected in Offerings (2013)—one of several attempts to integrate the teachings into an art context.
+This was due to my exposure to a small spiritual group that I came into contact with.
+The profound effect of the practice of kindness on my life and my work was immediately reflected in Offerings (2013)—one of several attempts to integrate the teachings into an art context.
 Here, I requested participants to bring gifts of flowers, which we then strung together, creating a wreath to be given as a gift by offering it to a random stranger.
 The focus of this piece was the energy itself created between people in the act of giving.

 I became interested in finding other artists working along these lines, and I was pleased to find actions of kindness and generosity in the work of Jessica Gath.
 Connecting with her community through actions such as meal sharing or gift giving, she participates in direct, “everyday” actions crafted with great care and thoughtfulness in collaboration with her husband Christo Wood.
 Every detail is thought of in direct relation to the guests she is to serve.
 What makes this especially poignant is that Gath accomplishes this with humbleness and no expectation of return.

-Not only did the Star Teachings guide me into the practice of kindness, they also helped me bridge the spiritual world with the workings of time, space and the universe at large.
+Not only was I guided by the practice of kindness, I was diving to concepts that bridged the spiritual world with the workings of time, space and the universe at large.
 Suddenly I found myself no longer just pointing to things with my art, but I was experiencing the things themselves.

 These discoveries gave me both great joy and an existential/identity crisis: Where did my spiritual practices end and my art begin?
 Since I was a child, I had always identified as an artist… and now that identity was rapidly expanding and changing at a rate I did not know how to maintain.
 The “life-is-art” scenario was threatening my understanding of context and ego, and I was experiencing the limits of art both as a category and vocation.
 What is the purpose of art to me now?
 To create change?
 To make a difference?
 What kind of difference?
 While still appreciating the power of art and metaphor, I was finding my daily practices more effective than my artworks.